Ganesh (actor): 2016–present: Career slump and progression

 His films Pataki, Mugulu Nage and Chamak all released in 2017 and met with critical reviews and found moderate to weak response from the audience.
 He produced Mugulu Nage along with his wife Shilpa and teamed up with director Yogaraj Bhat after 10 years.
 His dull phase continued in 2018 with the release of Orange which was the first ever venture in Kannada cinema to have been acquired by the Amazon Prime prior to its release.
 In 2019, he appeared in 99 the remake of Tamil film '96.
 The title 99 was chosen because of director Preetham Gubbi's friendship with Ganesh which began in 1999, when they were in college together.
 The film met with positive response lauding the performances of both Ganesh and Bhavana.
 His next releases, Gimmick and Geetha, however received negative reviews.
 The latter film was based on the backdrop of Gokak Agitation.
 His lone release in 2021 was an average grosser, Sakath, an action drama film directed by Suni.
 The film received generally mixed to positive reviews from critics upon release.
 While the cast performances, writing, music and cinematography received praise, criticism was directed at its length.

 Ganesh's first 2022 role was his starring role as Gani in Gaalipata 2, directed by Yogaraj Bhat and featuring Anant Nag, Diganth, Pawan Kumar, Vaibhavi Shandilya, Samyuktha Menon and Sharmiela Mandre alongside him.
 The film, officially not the sequel to the 2008 film of the same name, made profits out of its theatrical and OTT releases.
 His next was a comedy drama Triple Riding which released after a delay of 3 years and met with mixed critical reviews.
 In 2023, he teamed up with Preetham Gubbi for the fourth time for the film Baanadariyalli.
 The film marked the first Kannada project to have shot in Kenya's Maasai Mara National Reserve.

 Ganesh's next appearance was in Srinivas Raju's directorial Krishnam Pranaya Sakhi, which released in 2024.
-The teaser for Ganesh's next movie, titled Yours Sincerely RAAM, was released on 6 September 2024.
+His upcoming film Yours Sincerely Raam has been in production since 2024.